US mulls COVID vaccine boosters for elderly as early as fall

 Federal health officials have been actively looking at whether extra shots for the vaccinated may be needed as early as this fall, reviewing case numbers in the U.S. “almost daily” as well as the situation in other countries such as Israel, where preliminary studies suggest the vaccine’s protection against serious illness dropped among those vaccinated in January.

-Israel has been offering a coronavirus booster to people over 60 who have already been vaccinated.
+Israel has been offering a coronavirus booster to people over 60 who were already vaccinated more than five months ago.

 No U.S. decision has been made because cases here so far still indicate that people remain highly protected from COVID-19, including the delta variant, after receiving the two-dose Pfizer or Moderna regimen or the one-shot Johnson & Johnson vaccine.